Broker Check

 Money is finite.
-You have financial goals for today, goals for five years from now, and goals for 30 years from now that must all be balanced.
+You have financial goals for today, goals for five years from now, and goals for 30 years from now.

-If you follow me on social media,[1] you’ll know I detest one-size-fits-all personal finance and saving advice.
+If you follow me on social media,[1] you’ll know I don’t subscribe to one-size-fits-all advice.
 So below, I’m going to outline the financial principles you can use to decide how much to save and where to save it.

 CYA Today